Eclipse Multi-user Installs

 The procedure to set up this scenario requires just making sure the user has full rights to the install location.

-Scenario #2 - shared install
+Scenario #2 - Shared Install

 In this scenario, a single install area is shared by many users.
 The "configuration" directory under the install area is home only to the config.ini as shipped with the product (it is not initialized).
 Every user has their own local standalone configuration location.